 During the design phase, your website will take shape.
 All visual assets, such as images, photos, and videos, are created in this step.
 Again, all the information collected in the first phase is vital.
 The client and target audience must be kept in mind while working on a design.

 The primary function is to represent the structure of information, visualize the content, and represent the basic functionality.
-The layout contains colors, logos, images and can give a general understanding of the future product.
+The layout contains colors, logos, and images and can give a general understanding of the future product.

 Make sure the planned interface is user-friendly and easy to navigate.